Sourdough Croissant Bread

 By the fourth and final set of stretch and folds, the dough will be elastic and smooth, with the grated butter distributed throughout the dough.

-It’s important that the dough maintains a temperature of 70-72F/C. Similar to making other pastry dough, like rough puff pastry or croissants, it’s important that the layers of butter stay cool to prevent too much butter leakage during the bake time.
+It’s important that the dough maintains a temperature of 70°-72°F/21°-22°C. Similar to making other pastry dough, like rough puff pastry or croissants, it’s important that the layers of butter stay cool to prevent too much butter leakage during the bake time.
 Take the temperature using a digital thermometer to monitor the dough temp.
 Place the bowl in the fridge for 10 minutes to cool the dough down if it starts to get too warm.

 Bulk Ferment

-After the stretch and folds are completed, cover the bowl and let it rest at room temperature.
-The dough is done fermenting when you see plenty of air bubbles beneath the surface, the dough has doubled in size, and the edge of the dough where it meets the bowl domes down slightly.
+The dough is done bulk fermenting when you see plenty of air bubbles beneath the surface, the dough has doubled in size, and the edge of the dough where it meets the bowl domes down slightly.

 Because the dough is heavier than a traditional sourdough bread dough with the added butter, the total bulk fermentation time may be longer than normal.
 Keep an eye on the dough’s temperature to make sure the butter doesn’t soften too much.
 Aim to keep the dough at 70°F/21°C. Place the bowl into the refrigerator to cool the dough temperature as needed.